TiagoCabral2000/TiagoCabral2000/README.md

 # <div align="left">Hi, i'm Tiago.
 Welcome to my GitHub profile! </div>

-- 🔭 I'm currently in my second year of a degree in Software Engineering, at ISEC
+- 🎓 I'm heading into the third and final year of my Bachelor's degree in Software Engineering at ISEC

 - 🚀 I'm focusing on developing my skills in TypeScript and Angular to complement my studies and grow in the field of web development